Peter Dixon Charitable Trust

 Application Success Factors

-Given the trust's operating model, organizations most likely to receive support are those that:
+As the trust operates on a trustee-discretion basis without public applications, organisations most likely to receive support are those that:

 Key Takeaways for Grant Writers

-• The Peter Dixon Charitable Trust operates as a relationship-based funder without public applications
+- The Peter Dixon Charitable Trust operates as a private grant-making trust without public applications

-• The trust supports a broad range of charitable causes with a UK focus
+- The trust supports a range of charitable causes with a UK focus

-• The trust values organizational effectiveness and demonstrated impact
+- The trust values organisational effectiveness and demonstrated charitable impact

 Similar Funders